VOLUNTEER WITH MCP

 It’s very easy not to consider that which you cannot see.
-For many years that has been the case with the world’s oceans – the world at large has been turnings its blind eye to the tremendous strain we’ve put on the seas.
-Predatorial industrial fishing, pollution, global warming and deliberate calculated harvesting of endangered species has left us all a point where it’s important to fight back.
-Although the seas are the battleground, and policies desperately need changing, the real fight is in the hearts and minds of us all.
-We can only accomplish goals if we affect public opinion, if we make people realize we can make change come about as consumers, and that we can change policies by being outspoken about environmental issues.
+For many years this has been the case with the world’s oceans – the world at large has been turning a blind eye to the tremendous strain the human race has put on the seas.
+Predatory industrial fishing, pollution, global warming and deliberate calculated harvesting of endangered species has left us all a point where it’s important to fight back.

-As a volunteer in marine conservation you’ll experience the splendor of the seas as well as witness shortsighted wanton destruction of coral reefs.
-You’ll learn through scientific diving why protection of the seas is of paramount importance to myriads of ecosystems, and by your very real contribution to our efforts you’ll help affect change.
-Most importantly, when you eventually leave you too will become an ambassador of change.
+As a volunteer at Marine Conservation Philippines, you’ll experience both the splendor of the seas and witness shortsighted wanton destruction of coral reefs.
+You’ll learn through scientific diving why the protection of the seas is of paramount importance to a myriad of ecosystems, and through your very real contribution to our efforts, you’ll help affect change.
+Most importantly, when you eventually leave us, you too will become an ambassador of change.